ESG-related Legislation and Administrative Arrangements

 -

-This link will open in a new windowAir Pollution Ordinance (Cap.
+Air Pollution Ordinance (Cap.
 311)

 This Ordinance provides for abating, prohibiting and controlling pollution of the atmosphere. -

-This link will open in a new windowRoad Traffic (Construction and Maintenance of Vehicles) Regulations (Cap.
+Road Traffic (Construction and Maintenance of Vehicles) Regulations (Cap.
 374A)

 The Regulations specify emission limits for motor vehicles. -

-This link will open in a new windowMotor Vehicle Idling (Fixed Penalty) Ordinance (Cap.
+Motor Vehicle Idling (Fixed Penalty) Ordinance (Cap.
 611)

 This Ordinance provides that the driver of a motor vehicle must not cause or permit the vehicle to be idling on a road for more than 3 minutes in any 60-minute period.